dsebastien/obsidian-publisher/README.md

 - How to deal with Tags on Medium
 - Links handling
-- Image handling

 ## Contributing

-- Check out the project board: https://github.com/dsebastien/obsidian-publisher/projects/1
+- Check out the project board: https://github.com/users/dsebastien/projects/2
 - Check out the issues and look for those with `help wanted` or `good first issue`: https://github.com/dsebastien/obsidian-publisher/issues
 - Review and comment PRs
 - Follow the development guidelines in the next section